ruikangliu/FlatQuant/README.md

 # FlatQuant
-Official PyTorch implementation of FlatQuant: Flatness Matters for LLM Quantization
+Official PyTorch implementation of FlatQuant: Flatness Matters for LLM Quantization.
+The code is coming soon.